How do you make ends meet?

 We came to filmmaking with a mission to share stories that contribute to creating a new narrative for humanity to live by.
 It’s profoundly important to us, but it’s not a mission that sits above our drive to create beautiful, engaging films – it’s on a par with it.

-Our lifestyle is very much aligned with the message we share in our films: we strive to be very low waste (oh for zero one day!); we keep long-distance travel, and in particular flying, to a bare minimum; we grow as much of our own food as possible; and we prioritise buying secondhand and/or local for pretty much everything except our underwear 🙂 We strive to be useful and connected members of our community and we support initiatives and movements that promote a move towards energy descent and a degrowth economy.
-(We’ll be adding blog posts this year on our thinking regarding those subjects.)
-We’ve moved to Open Collective to fundraise for our films because we want to role model trust, openness, and transparency in all that we do – we believe they’re critical elements in a viable future for humanity.
+We both live in a way that is aligned with the message we share in our films: low waste, minimal long-distance travel, growing as much of our own food as possible, and we prioritise secondhand and/or local for pretty much everything except underwear 🙂 We both strive to be useful and connected members of our communities and we support initiatives and movements that promote a move towards energy descent and a degrowth economy.

 We welcome your questions about Happen Films, whatever they might be.
 Please feel free to be in touch!